dij0s/PETAL/thesis/bachelor_thesis.typ

 The cumulative count of prompts and average token count per prompt are incrementally calculated and stored in the database.

-Along that, Welford's online algorithm allows for the calculation of the variance, in a single pass.
+Along that, Welford's online algorithm allows for the calculation of the variance, in a single pass (#ref(<welford>)).
 It defines a recurrence relation for updating the sum of squared differences from the current mean, allowing to compute the variance incrementally.
-#highlight("TODO: référencer wikipedia correctement")
-#highlight("TODO: inclure math ahahahha")

 This algorithm is numerically stable and does not require storing all the data points, reducing the memory footprint of the system.

 To sum up, the token utilization of users is tracked in the form of three metrics only: (1) the average token count per prompt, (2) the sum of squared differences from the current mean, from which the variance can be computed and (3) the cumulative count of prompts.

 When users prompt the AI, the cumulative token count for that run is monitored.
-This value is then compared against the user's sampled token utilization distribution using a z-score to measure how far the new usage deviates from the user's average.
+This value is then compared against the user's sampled token utilization distribution using the standard score (#ref(<zscore>)), a statistical measure that expresses how many standard deviations a value is from the mean, to measure how far the new usage deviates from the user's average.

 Accordingly, the token usage of the current prompt is categorized into one of the predefined categories: "bad", "average", or "good" ; each associated with a color pelet displayed in the interface.
-#highlight("TODO: mieux définir zscore??")
-#highlight("TODO: mettre les maths?")

 Moreover, an energy consumption analogy is presented alongside the pelet.
+The research article _Beyond Test-Time Compute Strategies: Advocating Energy-per-Token in LLM Inference_ #ref(<wilhelmTestTimeComputeStrategies2025>) provides benchmarks indicating that language models of similar size, on average, consume 3 Joules of energy, per token, during inference.

-A simple heuristic of 3 Joules per token is used to estimate the energy consumption of the current prompt.
+As such, the energy consumption of the current prompt is estimated using the simple heuristic of 3 Joules per token.
-It is then expressed as the equivalent duration, in minutes, a 10 W LED light bulb could run with the same amount of energy.
+It is then expressed as the equivalent duration, in minutes, a 10 watt LED light bulb could run with the same amount of energy (#ref(<token_consumption>)).

-#highlight("TODO: CITER LE PAPIER ET LE METTRE DANS LA BIBLIOGRAPHIE")
-#highlight("TODO: mettre les maths?")

 This implementation is strictly meant to raise awareness about the energy consumption associated with AI usage.
 In this solution, requesting factual data from the system is more energy-efficient than inquiring actionable planning.
 This is because factual queries involve fewer agents in the workflow defined in #ref(<ai_agent_design>).

-#highlight("TOOD: concept de persistance???")
-#highlight("TODO: mettre des screenshots?")
-#highlight("TODO: mettre un schéma?")

 With that, the implementation details of the web interface are clarified.
 This highlights its role as being on par with the AI agent solution itself.